 \section{Acknowledgments}

-We would like to thank Avik Chakraborty, Chris Lau, Yuan Sun, Tadashi Takayanagi, Hao Ouyang, Long Zhao for useful discussions related to this work.
-We particularly appreciate the discussion with Hao Ouyang about the $T\bar{T}$ can be regarded as a dynamical change of coordinates.
-S.H. also would like to appreciate the financial supports from Jilin University and Max Planck Partner group, as well as Natural Science Foundation of China Grants No.~12075101, No.~12047569.
-Z. Y. X. is supported by the National Natural Science Foundation of China under Grants No.~11875053 and No.~12075298 and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy through the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter ct. qmat (EXC 2147, project id 390858490).
+We thank Avik Chakraborty, Chris Lau, Yuan Sun, Tadashi Takayanagi, Hao Ouyang, and Long Zhao for valuable discussions related to this work.
+We particularly appreciate the conversation with Hao Ouyang about how the $T\bar{T}$ can be regarded as a dynamical change of coordinates.
+S.H. also appreciate the financial support from Jilin University and Max Planck Partner group, as well as the National Natural Science Foundation of China under Grants No.~12075101 and No.~12047569.
+Z. Y. X. acknowledges support from the National Natural Science Foundation of China under Grants No.~11875053 and No.~12075298 and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy through the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter ct. qmat (EXC 2147, project id 390858490).